 Toggle: English / Spanish

-Painful urination describes any pain, discomfort, or burning sensation when passing urine.
+Painful urination is any pain, discomfort, or burning sensation when passing urine.

 Dysuria; Painful urination